98412senthil-sketch/Bio/index.md

 ###  Thinking Space

-While studying probabilistic models and decision theory, I began documenting reflections that connect mathematical reasoning with real-world enterprise systems.

-This space serves as a working lab — where ideas are explored, refined, and structured with the long-term goal of consolidating them into a cohesive body of work.
+This space is my working lab for connecting probabilistic models, decision theory, and enterprise system design, with the long-term goal of consolidating these ideas into a cohesive doctrine.

 Explore thinking Space :
 [[ Thinking Space ](https://98412senthil-sketch.github.io/)]